isomerpages/moe-rivervalleyhigh/_information/Junior College/JC Orientation 2025: Aloha: Waving to New Beginnings.md

 <li>
 <p>For all students taking the H2 Computing or H2 Translation qualifying
 tests at 2.30 pm, you will be dismissed after the test.
-There will be time given for lunch at the canteen.</p>
+There will be time given for you to have your lunch in the canteen.</p>
 </li>
 </ul>
 <p><strong>Enquiries</strong>